-The removal of the dams would decrease C. shasta infection rates in M. speciosa polychaetes.
-Iron Gate and Copco reservoirs have decreased the amount of spawning habitat available to anadromous salmonids because Iron Gate (river mile 190) is a complete barrier to fish passage blocking hundreds of miles of anadromous fish habitat.
+Removal of the dams would likely decrease C. shasta infection rates in M. speciosa polychaetes for two reasons.

+First, the Iron Gate and Copco reservoirs have decreased the amount of spawning habitat available to anadromous salmonids because Iron Gate (river mile 190) is a complete barrier fish passage, and because Iron Gate and Copco Reservoirs flooded many miles of high-quality spawning habitat.
 This contributes to massive aggregations of spawning fish in the mainstem Klamath River below the dam (Figure 2).
 As noted above, the highest rates of C. shasta infection in polychaetes were found at Tree of Heaven (approximately river mile 170) and Interstate 5 (approximately river mile 179).
 These high infection rates may be due to Iron Gate Dam causing a blockage in salmon migration, as well as the impoundment of spawning habitat under the reservoirs.
-If the dams were removed the salmon would spawn over a more dispersed area, and there would not be aconcentrated release of C. shasta myxospores that occurs with the spawning and death of thousands of salmon in a relatively small area.
+If the dams were removed the salmon would likely spawn over a more dispersed area, and there would not be concentrated release of C. shasta myxospores that occurs with the spawning and death of thousands of salmon in a relatively small area.